 A calculator, where hovering over a key displays the possible result, as if you were to click that key.
-The idea was to save a couple seconds in the user experience and provide a new way of interacting with the keypad.
+The idea was to save a few seconds and provide a new way of interacting with the keypad.

 A notepad with a built-in gif displayer.